Use the following 7 questions to assess if and how your cyber insurance policy covers ransomware

 You see, two cyber insurance policies may contain a Cyber Extortion or Threat clause, yet their response to ransomware could be completely different.
 Ransomware attacks happen so frequently and are very costly; you’ll want to ensure you’re getting the full-sized meal, not just the fries!

-“Does my cyber policy cover ransomware?” is a difficult question to answer because with cyber insurance, the peril isn’t usually the issue, the associated loss is.
+“Does my cyber insurance policy cover ransomware?” is a difficult question to answer because with cyber insurance, the peril isn’t usually the issue, the associated loss is.
 Most stand-alone cyber policies will cover ransomware as a peril.
 However, not all policies will offer all the coverages necessary to cover the losses associated with a ransomware attack.

 A ransomware example: